 Zurich 1 was e-shelter’s first data center outside Germany and it opened in June 2011.
 It is the largest city in Switzerland and is the economic center of the country, with its well-known and thriving financial sector.
 The SwissIX resides in the city, which is the largest Internet Exchange Point in the country.

 e-shelter’s first Austrian data center is located in Vienna, Austria’s capital and largest city.
 Due to its proximity to Eastern Europe, Vienna has recently become a hub into Russia due to its excellent connectivity links.
 The IT sector itself is prominent in Vienna, with UBM rating it one of the top "Internet Cities" worldwide.
 It is also home to the aptly-named Vienna Internet Exchange (VIX).

 e-shelter continues to develop within the DACH market while it also expands into other parts of Europe.
-We recently opened our Amsterdam data center this past April and we have additional projects currently underway in London and Madrid.
+We recently opened our Amsterdam data center in April and have additional projects currently underway in London and Madrid.
 We are excited to increase our geographical reach and to provide our cutting-edge data center services and solutions to organizations across the continent.